 More information about building regulations and bespoke joinery here.

-For more advice or information on choosing internal and external bespoke doors for your property, please call our expert team on 01722 337040, or download our specification guide for full details about our extensive range of bespoke windows and doors.
+For more advice or information on choosing internal and external bespoke doors for your property, please call our expert team on 01722 337040, or download Product Range Guide for full details about our extensive range of bespoke windows and doors.

 What timbers can be used for joinery?